kartikadimulam/Algorithmic-Trading-Tool/README.md

 python3 TSLA_Candlestick.py
 ```

-This  should generate a candlestick model looking like:
+This  should generate a candlestick model looking like this:

 ![Candlestick Model](TSLA_Candlestick.png)